-2009 Young People For Fellow, Ameenah Muhammed is a sophomore at the University of Illinois, Chicago.
-Hoping eventually to practice medicine in underserved communities Ameenah is a pre-med student majoring in Sociology.
-Although Ameenah was originally Biology major she recently decided to switch her major to Sociology in order to be able to approach medicine with specific knowledge of and focus on patient care and relations.
+2009 Young People For Fellow, Ameenah Muhammed attended the University of Illinois, Chicago.
+Hoping eventually to practice medicine in underserved communities Ameenah was a pre-med student majoring in Sociology.
+Although Ameenah was originally Biology major she decided to switch her major to Sociology in order to be able to approach medicine with specific knowledge of and focus on patient care and relations.
 In addition to her passion for health and medicine Ameenah has been active with community organization, Inner City Muslim Action Network (IMAN) since high school, and is enthusiastic about working with youth in her community.

 Location: Chicago, IL, United States

 Campus: University of Illinois at Chicago - Chicago, IL

 YP4: How did you become involved with Young People For?

 Someone I worked with at the Inner City Muslim Action Network, Suad Abbul-Khabeer, is really good friends with [former YP4 staffer] Sophia Kizilbash and nominated me for the program.
 I had never heard of YP4 before I was nominated and I didn’t think I would have time to add any more work to my plate but Sophia really encouraged me to apply and helped me understand that YP4 wouldn’t be an additional stress factor; YP4 was a program that could really help me do my work better and develop my leadership skills overall.

 I stand for social justice and specifically how it is relevant to the overall wellness of individuals and communities.
 A lot of the time we don’t recognize the immense impact our physical, emotional, and spiritual wellness has on our ability to prosper and be successful.
 I really want to raise awareness about the correlation between health and success, especially within communities of lower incomes where there is very limited access to healthcare and healthy food.